Professor of Physics

 e-mail username: easchiff (at syr.edu)

-I was brought up in Los Angeles, California, but I'm not a
+I was brought up in Los Angeles, California.
+Although for some

 I'm very interested in some work going on with a number of other faculty members on our physics undergraduate degree programs.
 One of these is the Bachelor of Arts (B. A.) degree program; the idea has been to emphasize communications, computer networking, and writing skills along with a broad knowledge of science and technology.
 Graduates with this degree would normally be interested in entering the business world directly after getting their bachelor's degrees, or entering non-science graduate programs such as law or business administration.
 I'm particularly excited about several innovative, upper-division physics courses which several professors have developed to accompany our new ideas about physics degrees.
 These courses include introductory ones requiring calculus only (PHY 305-"Solar Energy Science and Architectures", PHY 307-"Science and Computers", PHY 312-"Relativity and Cosmology") and slightly more advanced ones requiring both calculus and calculus-based physics (PHY 315-"Biological and Medical Physics", PHY 317-"Stellar and Interstellar Astrophysics", and PHY 351-"Instrumentation in Modern Physics").